 At Google, we have a healthy disrespect for the impossible.
 And although it feels slow, although it seems difficult, I believe because of the courage of Google and the Google Cloud that we are willing to partner with the industry and to work through some of the toughest and hardest of problems to help deliver and to operationalize this digital transformation.

-Investor: What advice do you have for companies that are at the beginning of their digital transformation journey?
+Hart Energy: What advice do you have for companies that are at the beginning of their digital transformation journey?